 Interest expense.
 Interest expense is primarily attributable to our term loan with Hercules for the years ended December 31, 2017 and 2016.
 Interest expense also includes the amortization of the discount associated with allocating value to the common stock warrants issued to Hercules, the amortization of the deferred financing costs associated with the term loans and the accrual of the final payment due to Hercules.
 Interest expense decreased by \$0.5 million, or 22% from \$2.4 million for the year ended December 31, 2016 to \$1.9 million for the year ended December 31, 2017.
-This decrease is primarily the result of a decrease in the principal outstanding under our term loan with Hercules for the year ended December 31, 2017 as compared to the year ended December 31, 2016.
+This decrease is primarily the result of a decrease in the principal outstanding under our term loan with Hercules for the year ended December 31, 2016.